PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

   handlers is left to the discretion of the user (see `logging.handlers
   <https://docs.python.org/3/library/logging.handlers.html>`_)
-* The logger can be accessed and set through the property :attr:`pagerduty.PDSession.log`.
+* The logger can be accessed and set through the property :attr:`pagerduty.ApiClient.log`.

-In v5.0.0 and later, the attribute :attr:`pagerduty.PDSession.print_debug` was introduced to enable sending debug-level log messages from the client to command line output.
-It is used as follows:
+The attribute :attr:`pagerduty.ApiClient.print_debug` enables sending debug-level log messages from the client to command line output.
+It is used as
+follows:

 .. code-block:: python

-    # Method 1: keyword argument, when constructing a new session:
+    # Method 1: keyword argument, when constructing a new client:
-    session = pagerduty.RestApiV2Client(api_key, debug=True)
+    client = pagerduty.RestApiV2Client(api_key, debug=True)

-    # Method 2: on an existing session, by setting the property:
+    # Method 2: on an existing client, by setting the property:
-    session.print_debug = True
+    client.print_debug = True

     # to disable:
-    session.print_debug = False
+    client.print_debug = False

 What this does is assign a `logging.StreamHandler
 <https://docs.python.org/3/library/logging.handlers.html#streamhandler>`_
-directly to the session's logger and set the log level to ``logging.DEBUG``.
+directly to the client's logger and set the log level to ``logging.DEBUG``.
 All log messages are then sent directly to ``sys.stderr``.
-The default value for all sessions is ``False``, and it is recommended to keep it that way in production systems.
+The default value for all clients is ``False``, and it is recommended to keep it that way in production systems.

 Using a Proxy Server